-This course is a general introduction to children with disabilities, their families and their education.
-The course includes discussion of the psychological, medical and sociological aspects of children with disabilities and their relationship to family, community and especially the educational system.
-The course emphasis is on the inclusion of children with disabilities within family, community and school.
-This course focuses on all exceptional children, including gifted and/ or talented students.
-Prerequisite: eligibility for ENG 093 or concurrently taking ENG 066.
+This course is a general introduction to exceptional learners, their families, and their education.
+The course includes discussion of the psychological, medical, and sociological aspects of exceptional learners and their relationship to family, community, and especially the educational system.
+The course emphasis is on the inclusion of exceptional learners within family, community. and school.
+This course focuses on all exceptional learners, including gifted and/or talented students.
+Prerequisite: Eligibility for ENG 066.
 (Fa,Sp) 3 credits